SemBench: A Benchmark for Semantic Query Processing Engines: Experimental Results

-Table~\ref{tab:experimental_results_ecomm} shows results for the E-Commerce scenario.
+Table~\ref{tab:experimental_results_all} (b) shows results for the E-Commerce scenario.
 This scenario features the most diverse selection of semantic operators, making it challenging to implement it for all systems even though all generally support the required data modalities.
 LOTUS and BigQuery are the only systems that allow a complete implementation of this scenario, with Palimpzest being only missing out on one query because it does not support \texttt{SEM\_RANK} and also doesn't allow emulating \texttt{SEM\_RANK} with a \texttt{SEM\_MAP} together with a \texttt{ORDER\_BY} as the system does not support classical sorting.
 ThalamusDB only supports 5 out of the 14 queries due to only supporing \texttt{SEM\_FILTER} and \texttt{SEM\_JOIN} together with the limitation that only a single input column for semantic operators is supported.
 While Q10 and Q11 are implementable in BigQuery, they do not complete within a reasonable execution time.
 Notably, LOTUS consistently achieves the lowest cost across all queries, being outperformed only by ThalamusDB on Q1 and Q7, while still achieving the best average accuracy in this scenario.
+Note that the cost of LOTUS demonstrates the highest variance across all systems in this scenario.
+The reason lies in the implementation of the semantic join in LOTUS.
+LOTUS analyzes a data sample to determine thresholds on the distance between embedding vectors, within which candidate join pairs are evaluated via the LLM.
+Comparing different runs, that sample, and therefore the thresholds, differ, meaning that the number of join candidates processed by the LLM varies significantly.

-Table~\ref{tab:experimental_results_animals} shows results for the Wildlife scenario.
+Table~\ref{tab:experimental_results_all} (c) shows results for the Wildlife scenario.
 This scenario uses semantic operators on audio data and images.
 LOTUS does not currently support analysis of audio data.
 Hence, it only supports four out of ten queries in this scenario.
 The other systems support all ten queries.
-Among the systems supporting all queries, ThalamusDB achieves the lowest average costs (followed closely by Palimpzest) while BigQuery maximizes quality.
+Among the systems supporting all queries, ThalamusDB achieves the lowest average costs.
+Note that the standard deviation for cost is close to zero in this scenario.
+This is due to the fact that queries use exclusively semantic filter operators.
+For this operator and all compared systems, the cost is very stable across different runs.
+Unlike other systems, BigQuery shows a relatively high quality variance across different runs.
+This behavior arises because the model temperature is set to zero for the other systems, whereas model-related parameters in BigQuery are controlled internally and are not exposed to users.
+As a result, BigQuery exhibits higher output variability.
+BigQuery achieves the highest average quality among all systems supporting all queries (with a gap of over three standard deviations).